sharife/goldenthread-v2/site/content/_index.md

     link: https://goldenthread.org/productions/what-do-the-women-say-2022/
     text: >-
-      In celebration of International Women’s Day, What Do the Women Say? returns to the Brava Theater.
+      In celebration of International Women’s Day, What Do the Women Say? returns to the Brava Theater on Tuesday, March 8th @ 8pm.
 Showcasing the work of multi-generational MENA women artists who are making home away from home, this year’s program will be presented in a hybrid format with artists appearing in-person and virtually.
 Audiences will be able to join in-person at the Brava Theater or online for a virtual presentation.

       This 100-minute program (without intermission) features artist presentations followed by a facilitated conversation between the participating artists and the audience.